-Regolith, as a set of components, lacks a uniform configuration file, format, or set of conventions.
+Regolith, as a set of independent open-source components, lacks a uniform configuration file, format, or set of conventions.
 However efforts have been made to create as much consistency as possible by utilizing a simple session-wide key-value configuration facility known as Xresources.
-Interface preferences such as colors and typeface are defined in Xresource files and then read by components such as st-term and i3-wm.
-For the most part, Xresources can be used for higher level changes.
-Lower level changes, for example swap out i3bar for polybar, or drun for Rofi, require more fundamental changes.
+Interface preferences such as colors and typeface are defined in

 In addition to the content in this section, refer to the tutorials for step-by-step examples of how to customize Regolith.

 The highest level change in the way Regolith looks is called a “look”.
-This ties together color, typeface, GTK theme and icons into a packagable unit known as a
+This ties together color, typeface, GTK theme and icons into a packageable unit known as a

 look.
-A few looks ship in the Regolith PPA, the default for R1.3 being called Cahuella.
+A few looks ship in the Regolith PPA, the default for R1.4 being called

 A deeper level of customization is to change which components are loaded and used.
 This is an advanced topic and requires both some courage to deal with the unexpected as well as general technical knowledge and some patience.

 Regolith is ultimately a set of Debian packages that exist as collections of files on the user’s computer.
 Packages can be created and hosted by anyone willing and able to create a launchpad account and some skills with packaging.
 This section covers the details of Regolith’s package structure and tips on creating your own.

 Glad to hear it!
 Please tell us how we can improve.

 Sorry to hear that.
 Please tell us how we can improve.